-Between Robert F. Wagner Sr. Place and Montgomery Street, South Street would consist of a striped median with left-turn bays for northbound traffic, a single through-lane in each direction, and parking on both sides of the street.
+Between Robert F. Wagner Sr. Place and Montgomery Street, South Street would consist of a striped median with left-turn bays for northbound traffic, a single through-lane in each direction, and parking on the west side of the street.
 The curbside bus parking areas currently located in both the northbound and southbound lanes would be eliminated.

-A conceptual design for these improvements was developed and has been used for the analysis presented in this EIS.
+A conceptual design for these improvements was developed and has been used for the analysis presented in this Environmental Impact Statement (EIS).
 The final design of these improvements, including any supporting signal warrant analyses, would be developed prior to project implementation.
-All design drawings and supporting analyses would be reviewed and approved by NYCDOT prior to implementation.
+All design drawings and supporting analyses would be reviewed and approved by the New York City Department of Transportation (NYCDOT) prior to implementation.